catalyst-cloud/catalystcloud-docs/source/tutorials/other/gallagher-command-centre.rst

 Creating an instance to house our command centre
 ================================================

-Further more, you will need to spin up a Windows VM in the cloud.
+Next, you will need to spin up a Windows VM in the cloud.
 There is a detailed “how to” for this, which you can find here: :ref:`first-instance-windows`.
 To run Gallagher Command Centre, you will need to simply make sure you are running the appropriate version of Windows for your Gallagher installation, and that you select the right size for your instance, as you will need to make sure you have enough CPU and RAM to run your Gallagher application.
-Below is a complete size-guide for the size of VM compared to the amount of doors your application will manage.

 If you do need to increase the size of your VM as you have increased the amount of doors the application manages, you will need to follow `this guide`_ to resizing your VM,